rabstolaf/bwsys/03_scripting.md

 ...
 ```
-* This is a very important line to have in longer, important scripts expecialy.
+* This is a very important line to have in longer and important scripts.
 * It makes sure that when there is an error in the script, it closes.
 * If this is not set it could get out of control.

 #### Startup Scripts
 * You will find it useful as times to be able to run a script every time you start up your machine.
-* These would be commands you want to run maybe to start services that you want on as soon as you boot the machine, without having to manualy start them.
+* These would be commands you want to run, maybe start services that you want on as soon as you boot the machine, without having to manually start the command.
-* To run a script on startup, place it, with execute privilege in the directory
+* To run a script on startup, place it, with executable privilege in the directory.
 ```sh
 /etc/init.d/
 ```

 ### Other Types of Scripts <a name="otherscripts"></a>

-* This lesson has focussed on bash scripting, however, these types of script files are not restrained to just bash.
+* This lesson has focussed on bash scripting.
+However, these types of script files are not restrained to just bash.
-* By changeing the shebang path, you can change what interpreter is used for the file.
+* By changing the (#!) shebang path, you can change what interpreter is used for the file.
 This means that if you put something like
 ```sh
 #!/usr/bin/env python
 ```